-Even in the absence of universal standards, for the Avenue project vehicles providing autonomous services will need to receive missions from a dispatching system.
-The missions must be sent to the vehicles' onboard autonomous driving technology with instructions for where to go and how to get there.
+AVENUE vehicle to platform communication Even in the absence of universal standards, for the AVENUE project vehicles providing automated services will need to receive missions from a dispatching system.
+The missions must be sent to the vehicles' onboard automated driving technology with instructions for where to go and how to get there.
 Different fleet operators will have different requirements for fleet performance and will direct vehicles based on business requirements such as distance and wait time thresholds.
-The Avenue consortium identified the lack of a standard for fleet communications that can work with and vehicle brand and type.
-To this end, the consortium has adopted an Autonomous Vehicle Protocol that enables bi-directional communication between vehicles and fleet operators.
+The AVENUE consortium identified the lack of a standard for fleet communications that can work with and vehicle brand and type.
+To this end, the consortium has adopted an Automated Vehicle Protocol that enables bi-directional communication between vehicles and fleet operators.
 The protocol makes it possible to send missions to the vehicles based on operator-defined thresholds such as vehicle utilization and passenger ride times and wait times.

-5 On-Demand mobility services
+On-demand mobility services 4

-5.1 Context
+Context 4.1

-The convergence of widespread smartphone adoption, the sharing economy, and the financial crisis of 2008 gave rise to a new type of mobility service-on-demand peer-to-peer ridesharing.
-Their services are offered by what has come to be called Transportation Network Companies (TNCs).
+The convergence of widespread smartphone adoption, the sharing economy, and the financial crisis of 2008 gave rise to a new type of mobility service-on-demand peer-to-peer ride sharing.
+Their services are offered by what has come to be called Transportation Network Companiess (TNCs).
 TNCs have allowed anyone with a car and a smartphone to earn extra money, and anyone with the TNC's smartphone app to get a convenient, inexpensive ride.
 These services also promised to make private auto ownership unnecessary for urbanites, complement public transport, and in so doing, to reduce congestion in cities.
 The ensuing popularity of TNCs services has given rise to more on-demand mobility options.
 Currently, many European cities feature a mix of: